-The information regarding Paramount's audit committee as required by section 5.1 of National Instrument 52-110 - Audit Committees is set forth in Paramount's 2023 annual information form under the heading "Audit Committee Information" and in Appendix C thereto.
-Below is a summary of the fees billed to Paramount for professional services rendered by Ernst & Young LLP in respect of the financial years ended December 31, 2023 and 2022:
+The information regarding Paramount's audit committee as required by section 5.1 of National Instrument 52-110 - Audit Committees is set forth in Paramount's 2024 annual information form under the heading "Audit Committee Information" and in Appendix C thereto.
+Below is a summary of the fees billed to Paramount for professional services rendered by Ernst & Young LLP in respect of the financial years ended December 31, 2024 and 2023:

-(\$ thousands) 2023 2022
+(\$ thousands) 2024 2023

-Audit Fees (1) 337 409
+Audit Fees (1) 364 337

-Audit-Related Fees (2) - 5
+Audit-Related Fees (2) 6 -

+Tax Fees (3) 230 -

-All Other Fees (3) 11 12
+All Other Fees (4) 13 11

-Total 348 426
+Total 613 348

-- (1) Represents the aggregate fees of the Company's auditors for audit services in respect of the financial year. - (2) Represents the aggregate fees billed for assurance and related services by the Company's auditors that are reasonably related to the performance of the audit or review of the Company's financial statements and are not included under "Audit Fees".
-Fees in 2022 related to a limited scope audit required by contract. - (3) Represents the aggregate fees billed for products and services provided by the Company's auditors other than those services reported under "Audit Fees" and "Audit Related Fees".
+- (1) Represents the aggregate fees of the Company's auditors for audit services in respect of the financial year. - (2) Represents the aggregate fees billed for assurance and related services by the Company's auditors that are reasonably related to the - performance of the audit or review of the Company's financial statements and are not included under "Audit Fees".

+(3) Represents the aggregate fees billed for professional services rendered by the Company's auditors for tax compliance services. - (4) Represents the aggregate fees billed for products and services provided by the Company's auditors other than those services reported under "Audit Fees".
+"Audit Related Fees" and "Tax Fees".